 Musa, Padde; Ekeocha, Z; Byrn, S; and Clase, K, "Knowledge Sharing in Organisations: Finding a Best-fit Model for a Regulatory Authority in East Africa" (2021).
-BIRS Africa Technical Reports.
+BIRS Africa Technical Report Papers.
 Paper 4.

 Tech Report Number

 Knowledge, knowledge sharing, models, organisational culture, motivation, opportunity, public organisations.